 - Located on one of Europe’s largest natural gas reserves, the TopDutch region has developed large-scale (gray) hydrogen production.

-- The region will stop extracting natural gas in 2030 and has therefore the strongest motive to transition to green hydrogen (via blue hydrogen).
+- The region stopped extracting natural gas in 2022 and therefore has a strong motive to transition to green hydrogen (via blue hydrogen).

 - We have the best gas infrastructure in Europe with redundancy in our pipeline application system.
-Therefore, we’ll be able to apply redundant pipelines for the transport of hydrogen.
+Therefore, we have been able to apply redundant pipelines for the transport of hydrogen.

-- We’ll have the first Northern hydrogen transmission pipeline network from Groningen Seaports to Rotterdam and Limburg ready by 2021, to be expanded to Germany’s Ruhr district by 2023.
+- The first Northern hydrogen transmission pipeline network from Groningen Seaports to Rotterdam and Limburg has been in use since 2021, to be expanded to Germany’s Ruhr district at the end of 2023.